Skip to main content

 Trauma, Attachment, Resilience into Action

-The TARA Project is a professional education and research partnership between Dublin South Central (DSC), TUSLA, Child and Family Agency and University College Cork.
+The TARA Project is a research partnership between Dublin South Central (DSC), TUSLA, Child and Family Agency and University College Cork.

 Project Aim